Nebraska Supreme Court: Districts

-The Supreme Court of Nebraska is separated into six districts, with one Justice selected and facing retention from each (excepting the Chief Justice, which is retained statewide).
-The districts mostly follow county lines, as follows.
+The Supreme Court of Nebraska is separated into six districts, with one Justice selected for each.
+Each justice faces a retention election from his or her district except for the Chief Justice, who faces a statewide retention election.
+The districts mostly follow county lines and are redrawn decennially after the census results are finalized.
+The 2021 redistricting produced the following districts: